The Health & Medicine Institute

 Burlington, VT

-All students who apply to this Institute can make use of our sliding scale tuition model, which essentially acts like an automatic scholarship to support you attending without financial burden.
+All students who apply to this Institute can make use of our sliding scale tuition model.
+GIV’s sliding scale tuition essentially acts like an automatic scholarship to automatically reduce tuition costs without the need for additional paperwork or outside sources.
 For information regarding this Institute’s sliding scale tuition support, please click here.

 Health and Medicine 2024